 -A container (any type will do, but for this bin, I like the shallow Sterlite containers from Target)

--White Pom Pom Balls (the balls in the pictures are .5 inches that I got on Amazon HERE, this is an Amazon affiliate link) HERE is the link to the 1 inch Pom Pom balls.
+-White Pom Pom Balls (the balls in the pictures are .5 inches that I got on Amazon (this is an Amazon affiliate link) or use the 1 inch Pom Pom balls.

 -Toy trucks for plowing the snow.
 You can get this set HERE on Amazon (affiliate link included) that are pull back, so you can reuse them for other fun activities for stop/go, races, etc.

 -Picture targets to put on the bottom of the bin to have your students practice their speech or language targets.
-In the Themed Therapy SLP membership, there are themed verb and vocabulary cards featured in this bin.
-Get on the waitlist for when the membership opens up again in summer 2022 HERE.
+In the Themed Therapy SLP membership, there are themed verb and vocabulary flashcards featured in this bin.
+We also have themed articulation flashcards to put at the bottom of the snow sensory bin or use the full-pages from the articulation flashcard sets on TPT or my shop.

 -Put picture scenes or pages of pictures to have at the bottom of the bin.
 Switch out the pictures for your mixed groups by using the Any Craft Companion pictures.